mikehulluk/morphforge/doc/index.rst

 Overview
 ---------

 morphforge is a high level, simulator independent, Python library for building simulations of small populations of multi-compartmental neurons, in which membrane voltage is calculated from the sum of individual ionic currents flowing across a membrane.
-It was built as part of Mike Hulls Ph.D thesis; investigating the role of electrical coupling in small populations of interneurons neurons in Xenopus laevis tadpoles.
+It was built as part of `Mike Hull's <http://www.anc.ed.ac.uk/dtc/index.php?option=com_people&func=showall&userid=359>`_ Ph.D thesis; investigating the role of electrical coupling in small populations of interneurons in Xenopus laevis tadpoles.

 The use-case of the API is to allows the user to quickly construct simulations of small populations of neurons and synaptic connections, with particular focus on: